-SEVERE INJURY OR DEATH can result if you do not follow these instructions:
+SEVERE INJURY OR DEATH can result if you do not comply with the following instructions:

 - Read this Operator's Guide and all on-product safety labels carefully and follow the operating procedures described.
-Watch and pay attention to the SAFETY DVD before operating the vehicle. - Always follow this age recommendation: A person under 16 years old should never operate this vehicle. - Never take place on this vehicle without wearing an approved helmet that fits properly.
-You should also wear eye protection (goggles or face shield), gloves, boots, long sleeved shirt or jacket, and long pants. - Never carry a passenger on this vehicle. - Never operate this vehicle on any paved surfaces, including sidewalks, driveways, parking lots and streets. - Never operate this vehicle on any public street, road or highway, even a dirt or gravel one. - Never ride this vehicle if you are tired, ill, or under the influence of alcohol or drugs.
+Watch and pay attention to the SAFETY DVD video before operating the vehicle. - Always follow this age recommendation: A person under 16 years old should never operate this vehicle. - Never take place on this vehicle without wearing an approved helmet that fits properly.
+You should also wear eye protection (goggles or face shield), gloves, boots, long sleeved shirt or jacket, and long pants. - Never carry a passenger on this vehicle.
+Passenger(s) affect balance and steering, and increase risk of losing control. - Never operate this vehicle on any paved surfaces, including sidewalks, driveways, parking lots and streets. - Never operate this vehicle on any public street, road or highway, even a dirt or gravel one. - Never use this vehicle if you are tired, ill, or with drugs or alcohol.
 Your reaction time and judgement is greatly affected under these conditions. - Never operate at excessive speeds.
 Always go at a speed that is proper for the terrain, visibility, and operating conditions, and your experience. - Never attempt wheelies, jumps, or other stunts. - Always inspect your vehicle each time you use it to ensure it is in a safe operating condition.
 Always follow the inspection and maintenance procedures and schedules described in this Operator's Guide. - Always keep both hands on the handlebars and both feet on the footpegs of the vehicle during operation. - Always go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating this vehicle. - Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control this vehicle on such terrain.
 Always be especially cautious on these kinds of terrain. - Always follow proper procedures for turning as described further in this Operator's Guide.
 Practice turning at low speeds before attempting to turn at faster speeds.
 Do not turn at excessive speed. - Never operate this vehicle on hills too steep for the vehicle or for your abilities.
 Practice on smaller hills before attempting larger hills.